The Ultimate One Week Botswana Travel Itinerary | 2026

 After countless hours wasted haggling and trying to avoid getting scammed throughout East Africa, Botswana was a stark contrast.
 The people were lovely, welcoming, and always offered a helping hand.
 The relationship that Botswana’s people have with the wildlife was also a breath of fresh air.
 Of all the countries I’ve been to, the safari experience in Botswana was the most immersive, yet also the most responsible.

 I could have spent much longer in Botswana.
 It was where I felt the most comfortable, even with the relative lack of actual comforts a traveler might seek out.
-Feeling safe and at home is one of the most important things for me while traveling, and in Botswana, I felt like I could trust the people and take them at their word.
+Feeling safe and at home is one of the most important things for me while traveling.
+During my travels in Botswana, I felt like I could trust the people and take them at their word.
 That’s not to mention the otherworldly places I visited, from a mokoro ride through the Okavango Delta to a jeep safari across the Magkadigkadi Salt Pans.
 One week in Botswana was all it took to fall in love with the country.

 This is the itinerary that I would recommend for a backpacker traveling to Botswana.